matatk/matatk.github.io/_drafts/test-driven-development-as-if-you-meant-it-reviewed-part-4.md

 *You can explore the whole run of commits using the [GitHub Desktop app](https://desktop.github.com), or by visiting the page for [bce901b](https://github.com/matatk/NoughtsAndCrosses/commit/bce901b44f23403e722977e3decfd785833aa960) and following the "parent" link (it will take you backwards through the commits, but still demonstrates the repetitive and fairly content-free nature of the endeavour).*

-In later attempts, for example attempt 006 (***FIXME*** link), we moved to an approach of having a the list of winning conditions as data, and wrote tests to drive a solution that looked to see if the win condition was contained in the list of winning conditions.
+In later attempts, for example [in our final run through](https://github.com/matatk/NoughtsAndCrosses/blob/attempt_006_tddaiymi_2/nac.py), we moved to an approach of having a list of winning conditions as data, and wrote tests to drive a solution that looked to see if the win condition was contained in the list of winning conditions.

 The later approach ends up with a much simpler and more flexible result, which would allow us to change the size of the board almost trivially.
 This level of flexibility could have been achieved in the algorithmic position evaluation too but would have required many more tests to get to that stage.